 - 3rd party apps that expand the screen

 1. Adjust your display’s brightness

-It’s possible you had accidentally pressed the brightness keys on the keyboard so your screen dimmed down.
+You may have accidentally pressed the brightness keys on the keyboard, so your screen dimmed down.
 Could it be your cat stepping on keys?
-Use F1 and F2 buttons to light black screen on your Mac.
+Use F1 and F2 buttons or Touch Bar to light the black screen on your Mac.

-Examine your charger cable is intact and if your Mac is charging.
-Is the green light on?
-To rule out the power issues, check if your Mac produces any noise — from the hard drive or fans.
-If you still see black screen on Mac, read on.
+Examine if your charger cable is intact and your Mac is charging.
+In MagSafe charger cables, is the green light on?
+To rule out the power issues with other models, check if your Mac produces any noise — from the hard drive or fans.
+If you still see the black screen on Mac, read on.